murugapl/manage-vaccinations-in-schools-guidance/app/guide/consent-reminder-email-doubles.md

 ---
 layout: email
-title: Consent reminder for MenACWY and Td/IPV vaccines
+title: MenACWY and Td/IPV consent reminder
 group: Email templates
 subject: Please respond to our request for consent by ==consent deadline==
-order: 41
+order: 43
 ---

 We wrote to you recently we're to ==location name== on ==next session dates== to offer your child their ==vaccination==.